 - PFDlife jacket

-River kayaking has really become an adventure for me – something about having a destination makes it all the more exciting.
-Kayaking allows access to sections of the river you wouldn’t be able to get to by foot and we often find the good spots to fish along the way!
+River kayaking has really become an adventure for me.
+Something about having a destination makes it all the more exciting.
+Kayaking allows access to sections of the river you wouldn’t be able to get to by foot.
+We often find the good spots to fish along the way!
 If you’re not into river kayaking… throw your boat in the local lake or pond before work!
-Instead of going to the gym, I will wake up early and put my boat on the pond in the middle of town and enjoy the sunrise, still waters and morning coffee – maybe some wildlife if I’m really lucky!
+Instead of going to the gym, I will wake up early and put my boat on the pond in the middle of town and enjoy the sunrise, still waters and morning coffee.
+Maybe some wildlife if I’m really lucky!